-What this means is that even if you are using a compliant third-party email service (like Gmail) with a BAA, that doesn’t cover any other requirements on your part in terms of transmission or storage.
+What this means is that even if you are using a compliant third-party email service (like Gmail or Office 365) with a BAA, that doesn’t cover any other requirements on your part in terms of transmission or storage.

 Making HIPAA compliant email involves aligning all technologies, from servers to clients to practices, to regulations under the Privacy and Security Rules.

 As a summary, these two rules outline the following:

 - The Privacy Rule outlines the nature of ePHI and requirements around its protection, management, and privacy.
 It states that all PHI is private unless otherwise stated by the patient, and all Covered Entities and Business Associates must maintain the privacy.

 - The Security Rule defines the security controls, technologies, and responsibilities of Covered Entities and Business Associates in maintaining the privacy of PHI.